StevensDeptECE/CPE593/projects/projects.md

   - Paper is in specified format
   - Abstract correctly presents overview of the paper
   - Paper must not mention names of the authors, me, or this course.
 The paper is about a topic.
 Any mention of how you feel about the topic, or yourselves is irrelevant.
 The only place where you may mention names is in acknowledgements, where you may (and should) thank anyone who helped.
+- 3% Feedback on other projects
+  - Each individual is expected to attend all presentations
+  - For each project answer the following 3 questions
+    - What did you learn about this topic from the presentation?
+    - What did the presentation not cover that you wish it did?
+    - In your opinion, how could the presentation have been improved?
+(Note: this will not be shared with anyone else)

 ## Topics